White Beans with Black Pudding, Sage and Radicchio

 Yes.
 Beans?
 They can be so much better.

-This doesn’t come from a point of view of judgement or snobbery.
-I abhor both.
 The thing with beans is once you try them cooked from dried or take the time to cook them yourself, you spot immediately that there is a world of difference.
 It is also an incredibly frugal way to cook.
 A 500g packet of dried beans can cost as little as £1 and it will feed you for a week.
 Of course you won’t want to eat beans for a whole week, they would quickly lose their lustre.
 They freeze so well though, and I freeze them in 250g portions, the approximate equivalent of a tin.

 Which beans?
 Any and all.
 The ever present chickpea, adopted by so many cultures.
 As happy in an Italian soup bowl and a Spanish stew as in a Middle Eastern hummus.
 Butter beans!
 Small plump luscious ones from Greece and once twice the size from Spain called Judion de la Granja.
 Spain in particular has an enormous love for beans and sells them from enormous sacks in markets.
 Yes, Italy does too, but in Italy the selection is more focussed.
 I find new beans in Spain all the time.

 Batch Cooking Beans – Never a Trauma, More of a Joy

 Yesterday I cooked a batch of haricot beans.
 The original tinned baked bean.
 Small and pert, when cooked from scratch they present al dente and are at home in soups, stews, salads.
 Many things.
 I am not inclined to repeat recipes.
 I get bored.
 I like to try something new every time or at least put a twist on something I already know.